Professor Eilionóir Flynn

 Mary was appointed to the post of Project Manager (50%) to specifically manage and oversee the H2020 European Training Network (ETN) project Disability Advocacy Research in Europe (DARE) in March 2019.

 Mary joined the Centre for Disability Law and Policy in September 2008, having worked in the University since 2001.
-She graduated with an Honours Bachelor of Commerce Degree from NUIG in 2006.
+She graduated with an Honours Bachelor of Commerce Degree from the University of Galway (formerly NUIG) in 2006.

 Mary was the administrator in the CDLP – she managed various accounts and budgets, she was responsible for PhD administration, she co-ordinated international and national conferences which the CDLP hosted, and supported all staff members as required.